Find an Optometrist Near You for Laser Eye Surgery Consultations in Richmond Hill & Bolton

 See Freely & Clearly Without Glasses or Contacts

 If you wear glasses or contact lenses, you may have considered laser eye surgery at some point.
-After all, a life without lenses can be pretty appealing.
-Thousands of Canadians have relied on these simple surgical procedures to improve their vision.
+After all, living without lenses can be quite appealing.
+Thousands of Canadians have trusted these simple surgical procedures to enhance their vision.

 There are many types of vision correction surgery, so how can you know what’s best for you?
-At IndividualEyes, we offer comprehensive laser eye surgery consultations so we can help you make an informed decision.
-Give us a call today and book your appointment.
+At IndividualEyes, we offer thorough eye exams and laser eye surgery consultations to help you make an informed decision.
+Call us today and schedule your appointment.

 Am I a Candidate for Laser Eye Surgery?

 Like any surgical procedure, laser eye surgery comes with certain risks.
 And, occasionally, these risks can outweigh the benefits.
 But that’s why we recommend a consultation.
-Our experienced team will assess your eye health, determine your prescription, and provide you with a personalized recommendation before you make the commitment to surgery.
+Our experienced team of vision doctors near you will assess your eye health, determine your prescription, and provide you with a personalized recommendation before you make the commitment to surgery.

 Here are some of the things we consider when looking at your candidacy for laser eye surgery: